playsms/book-playsms/book-contents/en/Installation/Gateway-Installation/Kannel/Kannel-installation-on-Ubuntu.md

 # Kannel Installation on Ubuntu

+Prerequisites:

+* You need Internet access
+* You need to be root and gained access to Linux console
+* Your Ubuntu or Debian must be configured correctly so that the `apt-get` will not fail

-Below are steps required to install Kannel in Ubuntu or Debian.
+Below are steps required to install Kannel in Ubuntu or Debian:

 1. Install Kannel

     ```
     apt-get install kannel
+    mkdir -p /var/log/kannel /var/run/kannel /var/spool/kannel/store
+    chown -R kannel /var/log/kannel /var/run/kannel /var/spool/kannel/store
     ```

 2. Edit `/etc/default/kannel` to activate smsbox